astronomer/docs/learn/dags.md

 ## What is a DAG run?

-An instance of a DAG running at a specific point in time is called a **DAG run**.
-An instance of a task running at a specific point in time is called a **task instance**.
+A _DAG run_ is an instance of a DAG running at a specific point in time.
+A _task instance_, also known as a task run, is an instance of a task running at a specific point in time.
 Each DAG run has a unique `dag_run_id` and contains one or more task instances.
 The history of previous DAG runs is stored in the [Airflow metadata database](airflow-database.md).

-In the Airflow UI you can view previous runs of a DAG in the Grid view and select individual DAG runs by clicking on the respective duration bar.
-The DAG run graph looks similar to the DAG graph with additional information about the status of each task instance in the DAG run.
+In the Airflow UI, you can view previous runs of a DAG in the **Grid** view and select individual DAG runs by clicking on their respective duration bar.
+A DAG run graph looks similar to the DAG graph, but includes  additional information about the status of each task instance in the DAG run.

 ![Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
 A simple DAG run is shown with 3 successful sequential tasks, get_astronauts, print_astronaut_craft (which is a dynamically mapped task with 7 mapped task instances) and print_reaction.](/img/guides/dags_simple_dag_run_graph.png)

 ### DAG run properties

 A DAG run graph in the Airflow UI contains information about the DAG run, as well as the status of each task instance in the DAG run.
-The following screenshot shows the same simple DAG as in the previous section but with annotations explaining the different elements of the graph.
+The following screenshot shows the same DAG as in the previous section, but with annotations explaining the different elements of the graph.

 ![Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
 A DAG run with 3 tasks is shown.
 The annotations show the location of the dag_id and logical date (top of the screenshot), the task_id, task state and operator/decorator used in the nodes of the graph, as well as the number of dynamically mapped task instances in [] behind the task id and the DAG dependency layout to the right of the screen.](/img/guides/dags_simple_dag_run_graph_annotated.png)